-The Mac Pro 2018 has been a long time coming.
-A year ago, Apple teased the first refresh to its desktop computer since 2013.
-More recently, in December 2017, the company reminded us that an overhaul to the Mac Pro was still in the works.
+The Mac Pro 2019 has been a long time coming.
+Over a year ago, Apple teased the first refresh to its desktop computer since 2013.

-So when will the new Mac Pro 2018 be released?
+So when exactly will the new Mac Pro 2019 be released?
 What will it cost?
 What will it look like?
 And what specs can we expect?
 Here’s what we know…

 What will be under the hood of Apple’s first dedicated desktop since 2013 is, so far, largely unknown.
 What we do know is that it will feature a modular and upgradeable design.